DUI Lawyer in Winnipeg

 Impaired driving under the influence of drugs or alcohol, many people have a hard time abiding by the rules of the road.
 They may swerve or drive recklessly.
 They may have a difficult time following the speed limit by driving either way too fast or much too slowly to compensate for their impairment.

 Once a police officer pulls your vehicle over, they may believe that you where impaired driving if you have certain traits.
 For example, you may not be able to walk in a straight line or perform other simple tasks.
 Bloodshot eyes or slurred speech are also common indicators of drug and alcohol exposure.
 They can even use the smell of alcohol on your breath as a reasonable standard to judge.
 Sobriety tests can help confirm whether you where indeed impaired driving and determine what your blood alcohol concentration is.

 Defence is Possible

 DUI charges can have very severe consequences.
 In Canada’s criminal justice system these impaired driving charges include minimum fines, minimum driving prohibition, and mandatory criminal record entry.
 If you are in this situation, consult legal advice before you plead guilty and are charged with impaired driving.
 A competent criminal lawyer will give you reliable legal advice, evaluate your case, and help you determine your best defence.
 Even if the evidence seems stacked against you and you scored higher than the legal limit on a breathalyzer test, there are still defences that may be available to keep you from criminal charges.
 The tests are fallible, as are the police officers who administer them.
-Before pleading guilty, Criminal Defence Lawyers Brodsky Amy & Gould in Winnipeg Manitoba, would be happy to review your case and help you come up with a solid strategy.
+Before pleading guilty, a DUI lawyer of Brodsky Amy & Gould in Winnipeg Manitoba, would be happy to review your case and help you come up with a solid strategy.